ctagayun/_AMyDevops-Git-Chrome-and-Other-Stuff/Chrome Debugging.md

           F11 = step into next function call
           Shift + F11 = step out of current function

+     - VS Code Short Cuts
+         Use Ctrl+Shift+O to quickly jump to a header in the current file.
+         Use Ctrl+T to search through headers across all Markdown files in the current workspace.

+         Path Completions:
+           Path completions help with create links to files and images.
+         These paths are shown automatically by IntelliSense as you type the path of an image or link, and can also be manually requested by using Ctrl+Space.

 4. Network Tab
     - enable  "preserve log"
     - enable "All"